 Step 1: Students not meeting the minimum eligibility requirements will be removed from the applicant pool at this point and notified.

 Step 2: All qualified applicants will be put into a random drawing for admission.
-In the past, between 25-35 students are selected.
+Between 25-35 students are selected annually.

 Step 3: Any remaining eligible students make up an alternate list.
 If spaces become available before instruction begins, a random lottery drawing from the alternate list will be made.

-All applicants will be notified by e-mail of their program status no later than June 1st 2018.
+All applicants will be notified by e-mail of their program status no later than June 15 of each year

 If accepted, you will be required to start school in the summer quarter.
 Details will be in your acceptance letter.